fzhang327/GolfHitting/README.md

 # MATLAB Ball Tracking and Robot Control Script

 ## Overview
 This MATLAB script is designed to detect a target object (e.g., a ball) using a webcam, calculate its position in real-world coordinates, and control a robotic arm to interact with the object.
 The program includes features for real-time video processing, stability detection, and sending movement commands to a robot via serial communication.
+Using adafruit motor shield v1 and Matlab.

 ---